 4. Diaper pail

-We had a Diaper Champ with our daughter, but with our son, we just have a standard trash can that you open with a foot lever.
-We keep it outside on our balcony, and I think this simple method has kept our home much less smelly than an indoor diaper pail.
+We had a Diaper Champ with our daughter, but with our son, we just have a standard trash with a foot lever.
+We keep it outside, and this simple method has kept our home much less smelly than an indoor diaper pail.
 Plus side: when you’re out of diapers, you still have a useful trash can.

 5. Baby detergent

-I know there are some special cases when certain babies have ultra-sensitive skin.
-But since day one, I’ve washed my babies’ clothing alongside the rest of the families’ with the same laundry soap – and we’ve had no issues.
+I know there are special cases when babies have ultra-sensitive skin.
+But since day one, I’ve washed my babies’ clothing alongside the rest of the families’ with the same laundry soap, and we’ve had no issues.

 6. Changing table

-With our oldest, my husband made a nifty catch-all type piece of furniture with shelves and a dowel for hanging baby dresses (it didn’t hurt that he was a carpenter).
+With our oldest, my carpenter husband made a nifty, catch-all piece of furniture with shelves and a dowel for hanging dresses.
 We put a changing pad on top, and used that as our changing table.